francescosemeraro/Multi_User_through_Single_User/README.md

 This repository contains the code you can use to replicate such results.

 ### How to cite our paper
-You can cite our paper using:
+If any of the content of this repository was helpful to you, please cite our paper using:
 ```
 @INPROCEEDINGS{10191782,
   author={Semeraro, Francesco and Carberry, Jon and Cangelosi, Angelo},